-The following simple example starts the Derby Network Server on the command line with insecure remote JMX management and monitoring enabled, using an Oracle JDK 6 or later JVM.
+The following simple example starts the Derby Network Server on the command line with insecure remote JMX management and monitoring enabled, using an Oracle JDK JVM.

 Password authentication over SSL is enabled by default, but here these security features are disabled, to keep the example simple.